Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 First American in Orbit

-Astronaut John H. Glenn was launched into orbit aboard an Atlas D rocket, where he became the first American to orbit the Earth.
-Glenn made a total of 3 complete orbits, and the flight time was 4 hours and 56 minutes.
+Astronaut John H. Glenn is launched into orbit by an Atlas LV-3B launch vehicle.
+Glenn becomes the first American to orbit the earth on board his spacecraft, named Friendship 7.
+He makes a total of 3 complete orbits and the total flight time is 4 hours and 55 minutes.
+The total distance traveled is 65,763 nautical miles (121,793 kilometers).

 1965